harrycresswell/harry/content/page/uses.md

 ## Health

-I use [Strava](https://www.strava.com/) to track running and Notion for general tracking of workouts and habits.
+I use [Strava](https://www.strava.com/) to track running and the Apple Watch Activity app for tracking yoga sessions and workouts.

+I recently switched from [Notion](https://www.notion.so/)† to Obsidian for habit tracking.

 Having tried many of the meditation apps out there, my current favourite for guided meditation is [Balance](https://balanceapp.com/).
 For unguided meditation I use [Insight Timer](https://insighttimer.com/).

+I use the [Zoe](https://zoe.com/) app for logging and scoring recipes and meals.

 ## Misc